 Participating high schools have Early College Program informational brochures and enrollment applications containing the necessary information to take advantage of this opportunity.
 The program is explained and the enrollment process is completed at the high school.
 Only accurate and complete applications submitted through the high school guidance counselor can be processed for enrollment.

-- An Early College Program informational session for interested high school sophomores and juniors with their parents/guardians is held at the participating high school.
+- An Early College Program informational session for interested high school sophomores and juniors with their parents/guardians is held at the College.

 - Interested students are recommended to Suffolk’s Early College Program counselor through their participating high school guidance counselor.